Devan-Kerman/kvax/README.md

 pip install -e .[dev]
 ```

-Note: The automatically installed versions of Triton and JAX-Triton may not be compatible with each other.
-Please ensure you install compatible versions manually.
-For example, for benchmarking, we used `triton==3.1` and `jax-triton==0.2.0`.
+**Note: The automatically installed versions of Triton and JAX-Triton might not be compatible.
+If you encounter an error while running the provided benchmarks, please ensure that you install compatible versions manually.
+For benchmarking, we used `triton==3.1` and `jax-triton==0.2.0`.**

 Benchmarking CuDNN implementation vs our implementation: